$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Introduction

 The goal of the present work is to derive $hp$-a priori and $hp$-a posteriori error estimates for the mixed-order HHO method on simplicial meshes.
 Owing to the links highlighted above, the present results extend to HDG and WG methods in the same setting.
 Although HHO (and HDG, WG) methods can deal with polytopa{l} meshes, we focus here on simplicial meshes because some of the $hp$-analysis tools we are going to invoke are only available on such meshes (and on tensor-product meshes as well).
 Our main result concerning the $hp$-a priori error analysis is Theorem~\ref{Theorem: a priori}, where we derive a $\frac12$-order $p$-suboptimal and $h$-optimal error estimate.
 The only $hp$-a priori HHO error estimate we are aware of is derived in \cite{Aghili17hpHHO} for the equal-order HHO method and leads to a $1$-order $p$-suboptimal error bound.
 Here, we use the same $hp$-scaling of the stabilization bilinear form, but the simpler form of the LS stabilization allows us to prove an error estimate with a tighter scaling in the polynomial degree.
-Notice in passing that $\frac12$-order $p$-suboptimality corresponds to the state of the art for classical discontinuous Galerkin (dG) methods \cite{hpDGHHS,DGpolybook}, and was also obtained in \cite{EggerWal13} for a hybrid dG method applied to Stokes flow (recall that, when using polynomials of degree $k$ on the mesh faces, a hybrid dG method typically leads to $O(h^k)$ decay rates in the $H^1$-norm, whereas HHO methods lead to $O(h^{k+1})$ decay rates).
+Notice in passing that $\frac12$-order $p$-suboptimality corresponds to the state of the art for classical discontinuous Galerkin (dG) methods \cite{hpDGHHS,GeHaMe10,DGpolybook} under general Dirichlet/Neumann boundary conditions, and was also obtained in \cite{EggerWal13} for a hybrid dG method applied to Stokes flow.
+In the case of homogeneous Dirichlet conditions over the whole boundary, it is shown in \cite{Stwi10} for dG methods applied to the Poisson problem and in \cite{LeLeSc19} for HDG methods applied to the Stokes problem that an a priori error estimate with full $p$-optimality can be achieved.
+However, counterexamples in \cite{GeHaMe10} confirm that the $\frac12$-order $p$-suboptimality is sharp in the case of inhomogeneous Dirichlet boundary conditions.

 The second main contribution of the present work is to derive a residual-based $hp$-a posteriori error estimate for the mixed-order HHO method in dimensions $d\in\{2,3\}$.
 Our main result concerning the (global) upper error bound is Theorem~\ref{thm:upperbound}, where all the terms in the upper bound are $hp$-optimal except one term which is $\frac12$-order $p$-suboptimal.
 To the best of our knowledge, this is the first such estimate for HHO methods, whereas $h$-a posteriori error estimates for HHO methods were derived previously in \cite{di2016posteriori,bertrand2023stabilization,carstensen2024adaptive}, focusing on either the equal-order HHO setting or a stabilization-free variant of the method.